Updated: Jul 15

 14. How do you feel about your wife’s job?

-You’re always bragging about how proud you are of her
+I always brag about how proud I am of her

-You believe it’s as important as your own job
+I believe it’s as important as my job

 15. How often does the topic of divorce come up in your marriage?